BT 700 BIKEPACKING

 Tough Stuff

-Depending on the time of year, bugs can be a serious nuisance, including the dreaded dear fly.
+Depending on the time of year, bugs can be a serious nuisance, including the dreaded deer fly.

 Bring your climbing legs, you’ll need them.

 The summer months can bring steamy conditions, especially on some of the exposed roads and trails.
-Make sure to take appropriate precautions including carrying enough water to beat the heat, or to combat the cold in the late season.
+Make sure to take appropriate precautions including carrying enough water to help beat the heat.

-Some areas including Algonquin Provincial Park can experience heavy tourism during the summer months so plan ahead if needed.
+Some areas, particularly Algonquin Provincial Park, can experience heavy tourism during the summer months, so plan ahead if needed.

 Occasionally, the route must veer onto paved roads with heavier traffic flow.
 Ride with awareness during these times.